I was not representing anyone on January 6th this year.

 I was stewarding a “training session” for lawyers, at Islington Town Hall (from 1115) organised by the LCCSA

 It all started to feel a bit like a strike!

 The protest was billed as a strike in the Daily Mirror

-This had never happened before, and shows the MOJ is in a right old mess reported the Telegraph
+This had never happened before, and shows the MOJ is in a “right old mess” as reported here in the Telegraph

 The guardian also reported on the action